 Massages, facial therapy, rituals (Ancient customs, therapeutic techniques, and Western ways of doing things are all connected together to take care of the body and bring it back into balance), and men’s treatments are all available at the spa.

-However, if you want to pamper yourself, we highly recommend booking the OVERWATER SPA SUITE, which is unique in Bora Bora!
-Relax in the best couple's suite, have a massage while watching the fishes below via glass panels, and soak in an outdoor tub with a view of Mount Otemanu.
+However, if you want to pamper yourself, I highly recommend booking the OVERWATER SPA SUITE, which is unique in Bora Bora!
+Relax in the best couple’s suite, have a massage while watching the fishes below via glass panels, and soak in an outdoor tub with a view of Mount Otemanu.

 More information about treatments and costs may be found on this page: https://www.fourseasons.com/borabora/spa/.